MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcatalog/functions/pfcataloggetentitydraftitemsasync.md

 ## Remarks

-If successful, call [PFCatalogGetEntityDraftItemsGetResult](pfcataloggetentitydraftitemsgetresult.md) to get the result.
+When the asynchronous task is complete, call [PFCatalogGetEntityDraftItemsGetResultSize](pfcataloggetentitydraftitemsgetresultsize.md) and [PFCatalogGetEntityDraftItemsGetResult](pfcataloggetentitydraftitemsgetresult.md) to get the result.

 ## Requirements